Roman Egypt: Early Roman Egypt (30 BC–4th century)

-The first prefect of Aegyptus, Gaius Cornelius Gallus, brought Upper Egypt under Roman control by force of arms, and established a protectorate over the southern frontier district, which had been abandoned by the later Ptolemies.
+The first prefect of Aegyptus, Gaius Cornelius Gallus, brought Upper Egypt under Roman control by force of arms, following the Revolt of Thebes, and established a protectorate over the southern frontier district, which had been abandoned by the later Ptolemies.

 The second prefect, Aelius Gallus, made an unsuccessful expedition to conquer Arabia Petraea and even Arabia Felix.
 The Red Sea coast of Aegyptus was not brought under Roman control until the reign of Claudius.
 The third prefect, Gaius Petronius, cleared the neglected canals for irrigation, stimulating a revival of agriculture.
 Petronius even led a campaign into present-day central Sudan against the Kingdom of Kush at Meroe, whose queen Imanarenat had previously attacked Roman Egypt.
 Failing to acquire permanent gains, in 22 BC he razed the city of Napata to the ground and retreated to the north.

 The reigns of Tiberius, Caligula, and Claudius were mainly peaceful in Egypt, with intermittent civil strife between Greeks and Jews in Alexandria.
 According to the Latin historian Tacitus, Germanicus visited Egypt without the permission of Tiberius and caused a rift with his uncle, the emperor.
 Claudius refused Alexandrian demands for self-government under their own senate, and attempted to quell the unrest between Alexandrian Greek and Jews.
 Under Nero, perhaps influenced by Chaeremon of Alexandria – an Egyptian priest and the emperor's Stoic tutor – an expedition to Meroë was undertaken, though possible plans for an invasion of the southern kingdom was forestalled by the military demands of the First Jewish–Roman War, a revolt in Judaea.

 The first praefectus Aegypti of Alexandrian origin was Tiberius Julius Alexander, who was governor through the Year of the Four Emperors and who eventually proclaimed the general Vespasian, victor in the Jewish War, emperor at Alexandria in July 69 AD.
 This prefect was himself of Hellenized Jewish descent and related to Philo of Alexandria.
 The importance of the Egyptian grain harvest (claustra annonae) to Rome helped Vespasian assert control over the whole empire.